OpenWaterProject/riffle-i2c/README.md

 <img src="pics/i2c_bare.png" width = 200>

+**Note**: If this is your first time programming a Riffle, you'll probably want to check out the [Riffle: Getting Started instructions](https://github.com/dwblair/Riffle-Getting-Started), which will show you how to set up the Arduino IDE and the Riffle for programming and datalogging.

 ## i2c basics

 [i2c](https://en.wikipedia.org/wiki/I%C2%B2C) refers to a particular electronic communications protocol that can be used by microntrollers like the Arduino and the Riffle.
 It is a "bus" system that allows more than one device to communicate at once, through the use of an addressing system.

 This means that, for example, an i2c temperature sensor and an i2c light detector can both be connected to the i2c bus lines on the Riffle, and they can be polled for their sensor values without interfering with one another.